ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 Make sure the path in the line you just uncommented points to the ESMValCore repository you just cloned.

-Finally, also install the :ref:`pre-commit` hooks by running:
+Finally, also install the ESMValCore :ref:`pre-commit` hooks by going into the directory containing the ESMValCore source code and running:

 .. code-block:: bash